karabaja2234/Student-Management-System/README.md

 - Exam implementation for students
 - Many more useful functionalities regarding data management, which can be noticed while using the system.

-NOTE: To access the administrator menu, for the login information use:
+NOTE: To access the administrator menu, use:
 username: selman
 password: admin
 **********************************************************************************************************